RodrigoPAml/MancoLanguage/README.md

 Implemented in C#, with a GUI to interact in Windows Forms.

+If u are going to build and run the project dont forget to do git submodule init and git submodule update before that.

 ## Preview
 In the left there is the code, and in the right the assembly generated.
 The compiler output and program output are in bottom.